stephen-soltesz/go/README.md

 ThinkSeeDo Go Packages
 ======================

-Go packages and command line tools are in the `cmds` directory.
+Custom Go packages.
+Command line tools are in the `cmds` directory.

 ### Dependencies